jsinger67/parol/book/src/AstGeneration.md

 }
 ```

-When finally all types for all non-terminals are inferred `parol` generates an overall AST type.
-This is also a Rust `enum`.
-It comprises all non-terminal types of the grammar and provides exactly
-one enum variant for each of them.
-This type is mainly used by the parser itself to be able to
-instantiate a typed parse stack.
-The user rarely have to deal with this AST `enum`.
+Once all types for non-terminals are inferred, `parol` generates an overall AST type as a Rust `enum`.
+This enum contains one variant for each non-terminal type and is mainly used by the parser to instantiate a typed parse stack.
+Users rarely need to interact with this AST enum directly.

-### Recursive structure of a grammar
+### Recursive Structure of a Grammar

-A context free grammar is typically defined using recursive constructs.
-But you can't define types
-in Rust that are directly recursive because this would lead to an infinitive type size.
+Context-free grammars are typically defined using recursive constructs.
+However, Rust does not allow directly recursive types, as this would result in infinite type sizes.

-To cope with this limitation `parol` generates boxed types for non-terminals when introducing
+To address this, `parol` generates boxed types for non-terminals when adding elements to structs:
-elements to `struct`s, e.g.:

 ```rust
 struct A {